Affanchauhan/Demo/README.md

 # Demo
-This is the Demo for Git &amp; Github
+This is the Demo for Git &amp; Github.